Yellow Fever Vaccines

 Yellow Fever Vaccine Breakthrough Cases

 In January 2025, researchers reviewed 19 papers documenting breakthrough yellow fever infections between 1944 and 2023.
-There were up to 7793 suspected and up to 773 confirmed breakthrough cases reported in the literature, including thirteen cohort studies, four case reports, and two case series, which we summarize, evaluate the approaches used, and identify strengths and weaknesses.
+There were up to 7,793 suspected and up to 773 confirmed breakthrough cases reported in the literature, including 13 cohort studies, 4 case reports, and 2 case series, which we summarize, evaluate, and identify approaches used, as well as their strengths and weaknesses.
+The YF virus is a single-stranded RNA virus belonging to the genus Flavivirus.
+The virus is transmitted to people via the bite of an infected mosquito.

 Yellow Fever Vaccination Card

-The International Certificate of Vaccination or Prophylaxis (ICVP), the yellow card, is required to enter certain countries.
-For example, in the U.S., vaccinated individuals receive a yellow fever card (ICVP) to prove they have recently received yellow fever vaccinations, according to the WHO.
+The International Certificate of Vaccination or Prophylaxis (ICVP), also known as the International Certificate of Vaccination or Prophylaxis (ICVP), is required to enter certain countries.
+For example, in the U.S., vaccinated individuals receive an ICVP to prove they have recently received the YF vaccination, according to the WHO.
 Additionally, ICVP requirements are outlined in the WHO's Country List.
 The U.K.'s National Health Service (NHS) updated yellow fever vaccination requirements for specific countries in 2025, and requirements are available on the CDC Travelers' Health webpage.

 Yellow Fever Vaccine Price

-The CDC's Vaccines For Children program provides vaccines at no cost.
+The CDC's Vaccines for Children Program provides vaccines at no cost to eligible individuals.
 Additionally, UNICEF publishes vaccine prices for children.
 Sanofi's Patient Connection® offers various vaccine price savings.
 Additionally, Sanofi offers live support specialists at (800) 633-1610 to address patients' questions.

 Yellow Fever Travel Advisories